-The PMD sublayer can support a near-continuous mode of transmission, wherein rampdown of one burst MAY overlap the ramp-up of the following burst, so that the transmitted envelope is never zero.
+The PMD sublayer can support a near-continuous mode of transmission, wherein ramp-down of one burst MAY overlap the ramp-up of the following burst, so that the transmitted envelope is never zero.
 The system timing of the TDMA transmissions from the various CMs MUST provide that the center of the last symbol of one burst and the center of the first symbol of the preamble of an immediately following burst are separated by at least the duration of five symbols.
 The guard time MUST be greater than or equal to the duration of five symbols plus the maximum timing error.
 Timing error is contributed by both the CM and CMTS.
-CM timing performance is specified in Section 0.
+CM timing performance is specified in Section 4.
 Maximum timing error and guard time may vary with CMTSs from different vendors.

 The upstream modulator is part of the cable modem which interfaces with the cable network.
 The modulator contains the actual electrical-level modulation function and the digital signal-processing function; the latter provides the FEC, preamble prepend, symbol mapping, and other processing steps.
 This specification is written with the idea of buffering the bursts in the signal processing portion, and with the signal processing portion (1) accepting the information stream a burst at a time, (2) processing this stream into a complete burst of symbols for the modulator, and (3) feeding the properly-timed bursted symbol stream to a memoryless modulator at the exact burst transmit time.
 The memoryless portion of the modulator only performs pulse shaping and quadrature upconversion.

-At the Demodulator, similar to the Modulator, there are two basic functional components: the demodulator function and the signal processing function.
+At the Demodulator, similar to the Modulator, there are two basic functional components: the demodulation function and the signal processing function.
 Unlike the Modulator, the Demodulator resides in the CMTS and the specification is written with the concept that there will be one demodulation function (not necessarily an actual physical demodulator) for each carrier frequency in use.
 The demodulation function would receive all bursts on a given frequency.

-Note: The unit design approach should be cognizant of the multiple-channel nature of the demodulation and signal processing to be carried out at the headend, and partition/share functionality appropriately to optimally leverage the multichannel application.
+Note: The unit design approach should be cognizant of the multiple-channel nature of the demodulation and signal processing to be carried out at the headend, and partition/share functionality appropriately to optimally leverage the multi-channel application.
 A Demodulator design supporting multiple channels in a Demodulator unit may be appropriate.

 The demodulation function of the Demodulator accepts a varying-level signal centered around a commanded power level and performs symbol timing and carrier recovery and tracking, burst acquisition, and demodulation.
 Additionally, the demodulation function provides an estimate of burst timing relative to a reference edge, an estimate of received signal power, an estimate of signal-to-noise ratio, and may engage adaptive equalization to mitigate the effects of a) echoes in the cable plant, b) narrowband ingress and c) group delay.
 The signal-processing function of the Demodulator performs the inverse processing of the signal-processing function of the Modulator.
 This includes accepting the demodulated burst data stream and decoding, etc., and possibly multiplexing the data from multiple channels into a single output stream.
 The signal-processing function also provides the edge-timing reference and gating-enable signal to the demodulators to activate the burst acquisition for each assigned burst slot.
 The signal-processing function may also provide an indication of successful decoding, decoding error, or fail-to-decode for each codeword and the number of corrected Reed-Solomon symbols in each codeword.
+For every upstream burst, the CMTS has a priori knowledge of the exact burst length in symbols (see Section 4.2.6, Section 4.2.10.1, and A.2).